amirgabrieli/aqua-operator/docs/DeployOpenShiftOperator.md

 It is advised that you read about the [Aqua Environment and Configuration](https://docs.aquasec.com/docs/purpose-of-this-section) and [Aqua's sizing guide](https://docs.aquasec.com/docs/sizing-guide) before deploying and using the Operator.

 ## Types of Aqua Opertaor
-There are three types of Aqua Operators:
+Aqua Security maintans three types of Operators:
 * **Marketplace** - The marketplace operator is purchased through Red Hat Marketplace.
 * **Community** - Aqua's offical Operator.
 It typically represtens the latest and newest version of the Operator.
-* **Certified** - Aqua's offical Operator vetted and certified by Red Hat.
+* **Certified** - Aqua's offical Operator vetted and certified by RedHat.
 The certfitied Operator is based on the latest cummunity Operator.
 It is packaged in a mode that allows it to work in disconnected networks, and containts UBI images as part of the package.

 ## Deploying the Aqua Operator